point85/OEE-Mobile/README.md

 # OEE-Mobile
 The OEE operator applications support the following Flutter builds:
 * Android: The Android mobile application can be installed from the Google Play Store.
 Search for "Overall Equipment Effectiveness", "OEE Mobile" or "OEE".
+* iOS: The iOS mobile application can be installed from the Apple App Store.
+Search for "Overall Equipment Effectiveness", "Point85 OEE" or "OEE".
 * Windows: The x64 Windows application is distributed as the oee_win_[release] zip archive in this project's release.
 Expand the archive and execute oee_win.exe.
 * Web: The Edge and Chrome web application is distributed as the oee_web_[release] zip archive in this project's release.
 Expand the archive and launch a web server in the web folder.
 For example: python -m http.server [port] or for Dart, dhttpd -p [port].
 * Linux: The x64 Linux application is distributed as the oee_linux_[release] zip archive in this project's release.
 Expand the archive and execute oee_linux.
+* macOS: The macOS application can be installed from the Apple App Store.
+Search for "Overall Equipment Effectiveness", "OEE Point85" or "OEE".

 Documentation on how to use the applications can be found on the Point85 Github respository at https://github.com/Point85/OEE-Designer in the Designer project.
 The applications require Point85 release 3.11.0+.